clchinkc/zombie/zombie_simulation/population_note.md

 7. Make objects immutable where possible: Make objects immutable to avoid unintentional modifications and ensure safer concurrent behavior.

-8. Improve naming consistency: Ensure consistent and meaningful naming conventions across the entire codebase to make the code more self-explanatory.

 Simulation Parameters and Configurability: Your simulation has many hardcoded values (like infection probabilities, movement strategies, etc.).
 Consider making these parameters configurable either through a configuration file or through function arguments.
 This would make experimentation easier.